With travel quickly returning to normal, consumers are ready to compensate for lost time and work on filling up their passports again.

 - Only use ATMs inside banks to withdraw cash, as standalone ATMs are at risk of being tampered with.

-- Do not criticize the government, make sweeping statements on social media, or post photos of yourself breaking the law; authorities can and will use it to make a case against you.
+- Do not criticize the government, make sweeping statements on social media, or post photos of yourself breaking the law; authorities can and will use it to create a case against you.

 Egypt is an incredible destination with treasures unlike any other.
 And it can be a perfectly safe destination to visit from Australia if you stay vigilant and observe local rules and customs with respect.